 Water extinguishers are the most common and simplest type of fire extinguisher for Class A fires.
 They work by cooling the burning material and removing the heat needed for the fire to continue.

-Water extintuishers are also suitable for fires involving ordinary combustible materials like wood, paper, and cloth.
+Water extinguishers are also suitable for fires involving ordinary combustible materials like wood, paper, and cloth.

 Foam extinguishers are another option for Class A fires.
 They contain a mixture of water and foam concentrate, which creates a foam blanket over the fire, smothering it and preventing re-ignition.